sedexch/sedexch.github.io/v6/advanced-docker-options.md

 **Note:** If no user name is required, the two parameters OUTGOING_WEB_PROXY_USER and OUTGOING_WEB_PROXY_PASSWORD can be omitted.

-**Note:** An http proxy can also be configured manually in the central client configuration file at any time (see section "Custom Configuration Options").
+**Note:** An http proxy can also be configured manually in the central client configuration file at any time (see [Advanced sedex Client Configuration](sedex-client-configuration-options.html)).

 ## Timezone
 The default timezone in the sedex-client Docker container is "Europe/Zurich" (i.e. local Swiss time).
-If you have to set another timezone (e.g. UTC) then set the environment variable TZ by adding the following option to your container run statement:
+If you have to set another timezone (e.g. UTC) then set the environment variable **TZ** by adding the following option to your container run statement:

     --env TZ=UTC

 ## Running the sedex-client as a non-root user
 Non-root container images add an extra layer of security and are generally recommended for production environments.
 The following steps describe how to set up a non-root group and user in case the host environment does not already provide these.

 ##### Step 1: Create a non-root group on the host machine
-Determine a group ID (501 in the this example) that is unique on the host machine and create the group (the name does not have to be
+Determine a group ID (501 in the this example) that is unique on the host machine and create the group (the name does not have to be "sedex-group").
-"sedex-group").

     $ groupadd --gid 501 sedex-group

 ##### Step 2: Create a non-root user on the host machine
-Determine a user ID (901 in the this example) that is unique on the host machine and create the user (the name does not have to be
-"sedex-user"), assign it to the group created in the previous step, and specifying its home directory.
+Determine a user ID (901 in the this example) that is unique on the host machine and create the user (the name does not have to be "sedex-user"), assign it to the group created in the previous step, and specifying its home directory.

     $ useradd --uid 901 --no-log-init --gid sedex-group --create-home --home-dir /opt/sedexclient/ sedex-user

 ##### Step 3: Set the group and owner of the sedex-data directories
 If the sedex-client will run as a non-root user inside of the Docker container, set the group and owner of the whole sedex-data directory tree and its contents so that the non-root user can access them.

     $ chown --recursive sedex-user:sedex-group /path/to/sedex-data